D-442 FUG: Development of PSZH

-The FUG's drawbacks, and a lack of modern APCs in the Warsaw Pact prompted the development of the D-944 PSZH in the late 1960s.
+The FUG's drawbacks and a lack of modern APCs in the Warsaw Pact prompted the development of the D-944 PSZH in the late 1960s.
 The PSZH was designed as Hungary's main APC.
-The vehicle had a small two-part side doors, lacking auxiliary belly wheels.
-The PSZH had a 14.5 mm KPVT heavy machine gun turret and 7.62 mm coaxial general purpose machine gun with thin, but sloped armor.
+The vehicle had small two-part side doors and lacked auxiliary belly wheels.
+The PSZH had a turret armed with a 14.5 mm KPVT heavy machine gun and a 7.62 mm coaxial general-purpose machine gun protected by thin but sloped armour.
 Both weapons could be elevated between -5 and +30 degrees.
-The turret has an IR spotlight next to the armament and on top, and a radio antenna on back of the turret.
-Like in the BRDM-1 and BDRM-2 there hatches over the driver's and commander's stations.
-The turret used in D-944 PSZH had better ergonomics and observations compared to the BRDM-2's BPU-1 turret.
+The turret has an IR spotlight next to the armament and on top, and a radio antenna on the back of the turret.
+Like the BRDM-1 and BRDM-2, there were hatches over the driver's and commander's stations.
+The turret used in the D-944 PSZH had better ergonomics and observation capabilities compared to the BRDM-2's BPU-1 turret.

-PSZH had similar layout to FÚG, but carried six troops and three crew.
-Commander and driver sat at the front, gunner was in the turret, while carried soldiers sat on sides of hull in place of the FÚG's belly wheels.
-The rear troops had internal radio and could observe rearwards and side.
+The PSZH had a similar layout to the FUG but carried six troops and three crew members.
+The commander and driver sat at the front, and the gunner was in the turret, while the passengers sat on the sides of the hull in place of the FUG's belly wheels.
+The rear troops had an internal radio and could observe to the rear and sides.
 The middle troops sat just inside the door and could use their weapons with the upper part of the door open.

-D-944 PSZH had slightly better protection with maximum armour of 14 mm, and also introduced an NBC protection system and infrared night-vision equipment.
-As a modification of the D-442 FÚG it also has a round escape hatch in the floor.
+The D-944 PSZH had slightly better protection, with maximum armour of 14 mm, and also introduced an NBC protection system and infrared night-vision equipment.
+As a modification of the D-442 FUG, it also has a round escape hatch in the floor.
 Buoyancy was improved slightly to accommodate the turret's weight.

 Service history

-FÚG armoured scout cars were used by Hungary, Czechoslovakia, Poland, Bulgaria, East Germany and Romania.
-Hungary also developed the PSZH-IV armored personnel carrier from the D-944 PSZH armoured scout car.
-The PSZH-IV prototype first appeared in 1966 and only took part in a single manoeuvre parade in Bratislava, mounting an egg-shaped turret and dummy automatic cannon.
-The PSZH-IV was first thought to be an armoured scout cars by the West due to its small size and 4x4 configuration, and were dubbed the FÚG-66 or FÚG-70 after the FÚG 4x4 scout car.
+FUG armoured scout cars were used by Hungary, Czechoslovakia, Poland, Bulgaria, East Germany, and Romania.
+Hungary also developed the PSZH-IV armoured personnel carrier from the D-944 PSZH armoured scout car.
+The PSZH-IV prototype first appeared in 1966 and took part in only a single manoeuvre parade in Bratislava, mounting an egg-shaped turret and a dummy automatic cannon.
+The PSZH-IV was first thought to be an armoured scout car by the West due to its small size and 4x4 configuration, and was dubbed the FUG-66 or FUG-70 after the FUG 4x4 scout car.

-The PSZH-IV is no longer in service with Hungary, but remain in reserve.
+The PSZH-IV is no longer in service with Hungary but remains in reserve.
 Czechoslovakia sold its OT-65 vehicles to Iraq.
 Iraq also bought the PSZH-IV APC.
-The vehicles were likely used by the Iraqi Army during the Iran-Iraq War, Persian Gulf War and the 2003 invasion of Iraq.
+The vehicles were likely used by the Iraqi Army during the Iran–Iraq War, the Persian Gulf War, and the 2003 invasion of Iraq.